-Check WordPress core file integrity
+02. Check WordPress core file integrity.

 You must need to check WordPress’s core integrity.
-You can easily check the integrity of core files by using the diff command in the terminal or using the below PHP script with WordPress API.
+You can quickly check the integrity of core files by using the diff command in the terminal or using the below PHP script with WordPress API.

-Create a PHP as
+Create a PHP

-yourwebsite.com/integrity.phpto see the wordpress core integrity report.
+yourwebsite.com/integrity.phpto see the WordPress core integrity report.

-Check recently modified files
+03. Check recently modified files.